scoconno/scoconno.github.io/Teaching/Examined/FreeWill/Handout1.md

 **Problem with 1:** How could a non-physical being be the cause of something physical?

-More information here on dualism.
-Direct them to the chapter and provide videos.
+For a detailed discussion of dualism, see ch.4 on the relationship between mind and body.

 ##Option 2: Physicalism